 He puts the more complex psi phenomena (Post Cognition, Out-of-Body, Near-Death-Experience, Postmortem Survival, Mediumship, Reincarnation, and STEs like Bucke’s above) in a less certain status.
 Not that there aren’t numerous valid instances of these, but they don’t adapt easily to standard lab testing, at least with today’s level of training and financing.
 Applause goes to groups like IONS and IANDS that do much of this work independently, largely with volunteer scientists and grassroots funding.

 [Wow, I just realized that Part 2 is already long enough for a single helping, and there is still a lot to be covered, including Super Synchronicity itself and the very exciting Soul Phone.
-So, I queried the editors, and they were kind enough to let me spill over to a Part 3 next week.
-And I will finish it then—promise. 😊]
+So, I queried the editors, and they were kind enough to let me spill over to a Part 3.
+And that will finish it —promise. 😊]

 Introducing Gary E. Schwartz, Ph.D.